docker-library/docs/rust/content.md

 CMD ["myapp"]
 ```

+Be sure to replace `myapp` with the name of your application.
 Then, build and run the Docker image:

 ```console
 $ docker build -t my-rust-app .